I put together a mini indoor herb garden for my kitchen!

 Another repurposing idea – plant herbs in cleaned tin cans wrapped with jute ribbon.
 Love the farmhouse look of this one!

-Let’s not forget about using good ole mason jars for a planter.
+Let’s not forget about using good ole glass mason jars for a herb planter.

 I have an old stepladder and I have floor space in front of window, so this idea might work well for me.

-Kill two birds with one stone by grouping pots of herbs together for a table centerpiece.
+Kill two birds with one stone by grouping pots of fresh herbs together for a table centerpiece.

 Of course, the ultimate is to have an entire room devoted to growing as many herbs as you could ever want!